Web-Based vs App-Based TikTok Repost Removers

 Are web-based TikTok repost removers safe?

 It depends on what they ask for.
 Tools that want you to enter your TikTok password on their own website or server give a third party account access you cannot see.
-Signing in directly to TikTok yourself, as you do in WipeTok's local browser session on your iPhone, keeps your password out of anyone else's hands.
+Signing in directly to TikTok yourself, as you do in WipeTok's local browser session or its Chrome extension, keeps your password out of anyone else's hands.

 Can any tool remove all my TikTok reposts instantly?